EU adds top Putin aide, two Crimea energy firms to sanctions list

 U.S. officials said at the time that Washington's move aimed to make it impossible for Gazprom to have dealings with Chernomorneftegaz.

-For now, EU sanctions are limited to firms or other organisations linked to Russia's annexation of Crimea, and the EU will not target high-profile firms such as Gazprom.
+For now, EU sanctions are limited to firms or other organizations linked to Russia's annexation of Crimea, and the EU will not target high-profile firms such as Gazprom.

 SEPARATISTS TARGETED